chinmobi/gin-mvc/README.md

 **IMPORTANT:**

 **Following the agile development.
-All of the steps can be and must be taking turns to develop, be processing from iteration to iteration (step by step).**
+All of the steps can be and must be taking turns to develop, processing from iteration to iteration (step by step).**

 **Once someone has recognized some use cases, another one can design the APIs and/or design the business models/services simultaneously.**